-• Eligibility: 1) 48 or more completed semester hours; 2) completed at least one semester at Brevard College; and 3) a cumulative GPA of 2.00 or higher, or meet specific requirements in a major.

-- Planning and Approval: The faculty member confers with Division Chair about the work load implications of supervising an internship during the semester in question.
+- Eligibility: 1) 48 or more completed semester hours; 2) completed at least one semester at Brevard College; and 3) a cumulative GPA of 2.00 or higher, or meet specific requirements in a - Planning and Approval: The faculty member confers with Division Chair about the work load implications of supervising an internship during the semester in question.
 Upon receiving Division Chair approval, the supervising faculty member and student will complete the college internship application/contract or if applicable the academic major application/contract and prepare detailed learning objectives, expectations, and deliverables for the course. - Registration: The student submits a completed application to the Office of the Registrar for processing no later than the end of the add period for the semester in which the course is to be taken.
-Registration must be completed prior to the beginning of the internship. - Minimum Student Contact: Student contact with the faculty member supervising the internship will be a minimum of ten hours per internship. - Credits toward Graduation: No more than 12 credits of Internship can be applied toward graduation, with no more than 12 credits being undertaken in any given registration period, without the prior approval of the Vice-President for Academic Affairs. - Grading: The application/contract for the internship will clearly stipulate the basis on which the student's final grade is to be determined. - Recording: Internships will be listed on the student's class schedule and official transcript by the prefix of the subject area and one of the following numbers: 269, 369, or 469 or the academic major's course number.
+Registration must be completed prior to the beginning of the internship. - Minimum Student Contact: Student contact with the faculty member supervising the internship will be a minimum of ten hours per internship.

+- Grading: The application/contract for the internship will clearly stipulate the basis on which the student's final grade is to be determined. - Recording: Internships will be listed on the student's class schedule and official transcript by the prefix of the subject area and one of the following numbers: 269, 369, or 469 or the academic major's course number.